sadkanuos/tailwind-mini-projects/README.md

 Tailwind mini-projects from the course: TailwindCSS from scratch

 ## Description:
-These mini-projects are part of some frontend web-components of major websites that are functioning nowadays.
+These mini-projects are part of some frontend web-components that are frequently used in product based websites, service providers or social media sites.

 It features the following:
 + Image Gallery